 Day 4 – To Adare, Bunratty and the Cliffs of Moher

 Today's tour brings you to the west coast of County Clare.
 First stop will be the popular Village of Adare in County Limerick.
-Adare is regarded by many a seasoned traveller as Ireland’s prettiest village with charming thatched cottages, manicured public park and ancient church.
+Adare is regarded by many a seasoned traveler as Ireland’s prettiest village with charming thatched cottages, manicured public park, and ancient church.
 From Adare continue towards Limerick City of ‘Angela’s Ashes’ fame and home to King Johns Castle.

 Shortly after this drive, you arrive at Bunratty Castle.
-Built in 1425, the castle was restored in 1954 to its former medieval splendour.
-Within the grounds of the Castle is Bunratty Folk Park where 19th century Irish life is vividly recreated.
+Built-in 1425, the castle was restored in 1954 to its former medieval splendor.
+Within the grounds of the Castle is Bunratty Folk Park where 19th-century Irish life is vividly recreated.